botic/stadtkatalog-openinghours/doc/interfaces/_types_.formatoptions.md

 • **weekdayFormat**? : *[WeekdayFormat](../enums/_types_.weekdayformat.md)*

-format for the representation of a weekday, default `"short"`
+Format for the representation of a weekday, default `"short"`